AdeleResearchGroup/osgi-distribution-plugin/maven-distribution-plugin/README.md

 To run the plugin, just call the "install" goal on your project.

 Plugin configuration options
 * `defaultOutputDirectory` to specifiy the location of the artifacts declared in the dependency section.
-Except for artifacts defined in the 'outputs' section.
-Default value load.
+Except for artifacts defined in the `outputs` section.
+Default value `load`.
-* `generateScripts` to generate launcher temporal scripts (useful while testing distribution) Default value false.
+* `generateScripts` to generate launcher temporal scripts (useful while testing distribution) Default value `false`.
 * `flattenDP` to specify if Deployment-Packages dependencies will be flatten in the distribution or not.
-Default value false.
+Default value `false`.
 * `outputs` used to configure target location for some artifacts.
  * `output` the entry to define the desired artifact.
   * `IncludesArtifactId` the artifactId.